mhavey/marklogic/uml2es/tutorials/magicdraw_model_edit.md

 ![Project in MagicDraw - applying PK stereotype](md_project_pk.png)

 - We will add a range index on firstName, lastName, and hobbies.
-For each of these attributes, double-click on the attribute and under Applied Stereotype select rangeIndex and click Apply,
+For each of these attributes, double-click on the attribute and under Applied Stereotype select elementRangeIndex and click Apply,

 ![Project in MagicDraw - applying range indexe](md_project_rangeIndex.png)